Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/essay.md

 In addition, current country-level cases such as Brazil and South Korea show that encoded SignWriting is not hypothetical or merely local.

-They also show why the standard of evaluation should be real writing and real infrastructure, not only internal standards elegance.
+They also show why the standard of evaluation should be real writing and real infrastructure, not only abstract standards elegance.

-## Requested next step
+## Disciplined next step

-The requested next step is modest and concrete:
+A disciplined next step would be modest and concrete:

 - acknowledgment that current official Unicode SignWriting is not sufficient for compatible production use
 - acknowledgment that symbol identity is not preserved cleanly across the full system
 - acknowledgment that the facial-diacritic model mediates part of symbol selection and arrangement through font behavior
 - acknowledgment that spatial composition remains unresolved
 - renewed technical review of compatibility, collation, and migration
-- a concrete path for follow-up discussion with support from a voting member
+- a concrete path for follow-up discussion only if meaningful technical and institutional interest exists

 Start with honest technical acknowledgment of the present gap.